-If you use an electric extension going to your backyard, make sure that it has a thick electrical coating and is pinned down to the ground so you would not trip over it.
+When I use my electric extension going to your backyard, I make sure that it has a thick electrical coating and is pinned down to the ground so you would not trip over it.

 6. Add some wood pellets

 Pit Boss produces wood pellets that are made perfectly for their smokers.
 Use some of those pellets and load the smoker in the proper pellet hopper before you turn on the smoker.

 Put enough wood pellets for the smoker to last up to an hour.
 Turn up the heat to 375 degrees Fahrenheit and let it sit at that temperature for at least 15 minutes.

-If you have a smoker who can only reach lower temperatures, you can set it up to 275 degrees Fahrenheit for three full hours.
+If you have a smoker who can only reach lower temperatures, you can turn it up to 275 degrees Fahrenheit for three full hours.

 7. Close the lid and open the vents

-Once you get the Pit Boss Electric Smoker fired up, close the smoker’s lid and then let it smoke by opening the vents on top.
+Once you get the Pit Boss Electric Smoker fired up, shut down the smoker’s lid and then let it smoke by opening the vents on top.

 Make sure the vent is fully open so it can gather enough air to heat up and let the heat circulate the smoker’s interior.

 Let the smoker cool down.
-After it has cooled down, you can now clean up some of the ashes from the wood pellets and start cooking!
+After it has shut down and cooled, you can now clean up some of the ashes from the wood pellets and start cooking!